 How to Evacuate

 - Leave early.
 You want to leave while you still have daylight and before the big rush starts.
+Roads become clogged very quickly if an evacuation order is given.

 - Turn off all your water.